fluid-project/floeproject.org/src/collections/news/2021-05-08-Inverted-Wordles.md

 title: Inverted Wordles
 date: "2021-05-08"
 excerpt: |
     In a traditional word cloud, the most popular answers are emphasized.
-With their work on Inverted Wordles, the We Count team is seaking a way to invert that relationship and provide a means to amplify those minority voices.
+With Inverted Wordles, we are exploring ways to invert that relationship and amplify minority voices.
 ---

 In a traditional word cloud, the most popular answers (e.g. words, phrases) are emphasized.
 The result of this emphasis is for the minority to fade away into the background.
-With their work on Inverted Wordles, the We Count team is seaking a way to invert that relationship and provide a means to amplify those minority voices.
+We are building an Inverted Wordle tool, that inverts this relationship and provides a means to amplify minority voices.

 <figure>
     <img